betajohn/eCommerce-Admin-Dashboard/RM_Mongo.md

 ```text
 By default, Mongoose queries return an instance of the Mongoose Document class.
 Documents are much heavier than vanilla JavaScript objects, because they have a lot of internal state for change tracking.
 Enabling the lean option tells Mongoose to skip instantiating a full Mongoose document and just give you the POJO.
 ```

+## Indexes

+Indexes support efficient execution of queries in MongoDB.
+Without indexes, MongoDB must scan every document in a collection to return query results.If an appropriate index exists for a query, MongoDB uses the index to limit the number of documents it must scan.

+> Adding an index has negative performance impact for write operations.

+Although indexes improve query performance, adding an index has negative performance impact for write operations.
+For collections with a high write-to-read ratio, indexes are expensive because each insert must also update any indexes.

 ## Aggregations